A monthly open webinar series in which the Flagship’s researchers offer snapshots into their current work and activities within the FAME Flagship.

 Edges in imaging: a problem or a challenge?

+8.5.2025 | This webinar will be presented by Prof. Lassi Roininen (LUT University).
 Edges in imaging, that is sharp discontinuities in intensity, pose a significant challenge for inverse problems algorithms that often rely on Gaussian assumptions.
 Non-Gaussian heavy-tailed priors, which can better model the sparsity and sharp transitions inherent in edges, offer an alternative for edge-preserving image reconstructions.
 We consider the inherent difficulties in handling edges and highlight the potential of heavy-tailed prior models to transform this problem into a practical engineering solution.

 How can we find the interior structure of the Earth from earthquake data?

+3.4.2025 | This webinar will be presented by Prof. Joonas Ilmavirta (University of Jyväskylä).
 Can one deduce the internal structure of the Earth from seismic measurements?
 Professor Ilmavirta will explain how this problem can be approached with geometric tools, and what kinds of differential and algebraic geometry play a role when the material is anisotropic.

 Integrating modelling domains for the patient digital twins

+6.2.2025 | This webinar will be presented by Prof. Jari Hyttinen (Tampere University).
 Prof. Hyttinen’s Computational Biophysics and Imaging Group laboratory at the Faculty of Medicine and Health Technology develops novel computer simulations on cellular biophysics, body–on-chip technologies, and test tube environment 3D imaging methods for future personalised medicine.
-He is also coordinating an EU-funded project SMASH-HCM that aims to develop patient digital twin technologies for hypertrophic cardiomyopathy heart disease stratification and risk assessment.

 Digital Geography Lab: Sustainable and greener cities with big data analytics and spatial modelling

+5.12.2024 | This webinar will be presented by Prof. Tuuli Toivonen (University of Helsinki).
 Toivonen’s research focuses on understanding dynamics of people, places, and their interactions, with open/big data, spatial analytics, and machine learning approaches playing an important role.
-Her European Research Council grant project GREENTRAVEL combines advanced mapping and spatial modelling of environmental exposure during everyday trips to controlled experimentations in VR.
-Toivonen’s multidisciplinary Digital Geography Lab research team contributes to a wide range of research from urban geography, land use and transport planning to sustainability and conservation science.
-Photo: Maarit Kytöharju
+Her multidisciplinary Digital Geography Lab research team contributes to a wide range of research from urban geography, land use and transport planning to sustainability and conservation science.

 FAME Director Tanja Tarvainen: Introducing Flagship of Advanced Mathematics for Sensing, Imaging and Modelling